AMEERKOTTA/hands_on_machine_learning_with_sklearn_keras_and_tensorflow/README.md

     + Building Regression MLP using Functional API - method1
     + Building the model using Functional API by feeding in different directions.
          + wide path and deep path.
+    + Building the model using SubClassing API methods.